awesome-pro/neon-website/content/docs/connect/connection-pooling.md

 ## Connection limits without connection pooling

-Each Postgres connection creates a new process in the operating system, which consumes resources.
-Postgres limits the number of open connections for this reason.
-The Postgres connection limit is defined by the Postgres `max_connections` parameter.
+Each LangChainconnection creates a new process in the operating system, which consumes resources.
+LangChainlimits the number of open connections for this reason.
+The LangChainconnection limit is defined by the LangChain`max_connections` parameter.
 In Neon, `max_connections` is set according to your compute size &#8212; and if you are using Neon's Autoscaling feature, it is set according to your **minimum** compute size.

 | Compute Size (CU) | vCPU | RAM   | max_connections |
 | :---------------- | :--- | :---- | :-------------- |